Everything about Corporate Tax Deregistration You Need to Know

 Log into EmaraTax: Access your FTA account via the EmaraTax portal.

-Select the Deregistration Option: Choose the corporate tax deregistration option under the tax registration tab.
+Select the deregistration option: Choose the corporate tax deregistration option under the tax registration tab.

-Submit Your Final Tax Return: Before applying for deregistration, ensure that your final tax return is filed.
+Submit your final tax return: Before applying for deregistration, ensure that your final tax return is filed.
 This confirms that there are no outstanding liabilities.

-Upload Required Documents: Depending on your business type and reason for deregistration, you may need to submit supporting documents such as:
+Upload required documents: Depending on your business type and reason for deregistration, you may need to submit supporting documents such as:

 Proof of business closure